-It's best to show up in Q dumped and filled so you don't have to do it during your stay.
+It's best to show up in Q with empty holding tanks and filled with fresh water so you don't have to do it during your stay.

 But if you need services in Quartzsite, here they are:

 - RV Pitstop- 425 N Central Blvd (Hwy 95 N).
 This place works like clockwork.
-For a fee, they shuttle you in and out and get you dumped, watered, and propane filled in no time!
+For a fee, they get you in and out so you get dumped, watered, and propane filled in no time!
 This is the best place to do utilities if you ask me.
 Yes, they can accommodate the largest motorhomes.

 - La Posa LTVA- If you have an LTVA pass, you can fill and dump in the La Posa area.
 No propane is available.

-- Pattie's RV Park and Propane- 455 E Main St. Right off main street, easy in, easy out.
+- Pattie's RV Park and Propane- 455 E Main St. Right off of Main street, easy in, easy out.
 Open every day during the season till 5 pm.

 - RV Pit Stop- 425 N Central Blvd (Hwy 95 N).
 They offer more, but this is a great place to dump if you have the need.